Harkishen-Singh/tapsearch-indexer/README.md

 ## TapSearch-Indexer

 TapSearch-Indexer forms an inverted indexing of the words against the corresponding documents, similar to what elasticsearch does.
+It uses local node-json-db which is used to load and store the inverted indexes along with the document hashes.

 It supports: